Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Implementation Details and Practical Improvements

-Thus, the invocation of \textproc{AddFinalEdgesOfObsoleteWalks} is safe from a polynomial-time perspective, and restricting it to reachable edges ensures practical efficiency without affecting the correctness or asymptotic bounds of the feasible-graph computation. \end{remark}
+Thus, the invocation of \textproc{ExtendFutileWalks()} is safe from a polynomial-time perspective, and restricting it to reachable edges ensures practical efficiency without affecting the correctness or asymptotic bounds of the feasible-graph computation. \end{remark}

 While the worst-case asymptotic complexity remains unchanged, restricting exploration to reachable edges substantially reduces the number of edges examined in practice, particularly when only a small portion of $G_U$ is reachable from $V_0$.